 • Read Introduction in R4DS

-• Bring your laptop and mobile phone to class
+• Remember to bring your laptop and mobile phone to class

 Course Material